-Ven is the perfect tourist attraction as it is easily accessible and has many attractions to offer its visitors which you can read more about under the headings Eating and Overnight Stays, Travelling Around on Ven, Seeing and Doing, Products from Ven and Art, Handicraft and Shops.
+Ven is the perfect tourist attraction as it is easily accessible and has many attractions to offer its visitors which you can read more about under the headings Eating and Overnight Stays, Getting about on Ven, Seeing and Doing, Products from Ven and Art, Handicraft and Shops.
 On the Ven notice board, you can see which activities are open on the specific days you intend to visit Ven.

 Ven’s nature reserve